Find Affordable College Courses

 $15,208 Average Tuition & Fees

-With a ranking of #6, Rutgers University - Newark did quite well on this year’s best value schools for economics students.
-Located in the large city of Newark, Rutgers Newark is a public school with a large student population.
+Rutgers University - Newark landed the #6 spot in the 2023 rankings for the best value economics programs.
+Located in the city of Newark, Rutgers Newark is a public school with a large student population.

-In-state tuition fees for undergraduate students at Rutgers Newark are $15,208 per year.
+The average tuition and fees for an in-state undergraduate at Rutgers Newark are $15,208 a year.
 Economics majors at Rutgers Newark take out an average of $26,000 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $360.

-Rutgers Newark not only placed well in our value ranking, but it is also #5 on our Best Economics Schools in New Jersey list.
+Rutgers Newark also took the #5 spot in our Best Economics Schools in New Jersey rankings.

-Full Economics at Rutgers University - Newark Report
+Read full report on Economics at Rutgers University - Newark

 #7